olivia-jackson-lambert/olivia-jackson-lambert/README.md

 ## 👩🏻‍💻 About Me

 I'm a data scientist with a diverse background in physics, machine learning and consultancy.
-I'm passionate about creating impactful, data-driven solutions that have a positive impact on people and businesses.
+I'm passionate about creating efficient, data-driven solutions that have a positive impact on people and businesses.

 ## 💡 Let's Collaborate